-Fans are turning freely and that the blades are not distorted or bent.
+Fans are turning freely and the blades are not distorted or bent.
 Condensate drain line is at least the size of the drain connection.
-Piping joints are tight. ۵ Mechanical connections are tight, including compressor and receiver rotolock connections. ۵ Refrigerant piping size is correct according to the line size table in the installation manual.
-Vertical, horizontal, and total run lengths of the liquid, discharge, and suction lines are recorded. ۵ Number of 45- and 90-degree bends in the refrigerant piping are recorded.
+Piping has been leak tested and held a vacuum prior to introduction to refrigerant into the system.
+Mechanical connections are tight, including compressor and receiver rotolock connections.
+Refrigerant piping size is correct according to the line size table in the installation manual.
+The vertical, horizontal, and total run lengths of the liquid and discharge lines are recorded.
+The number of 45- and 90-degree bends in the refrigerant piping are recorded.
 Field-installed traps and piping are in accordance with the installation manual and follow proper piping practices.
-Refrigerant piping is adequately supported and isolated when necessary.
+Piping is adequately supported and isolated when necessary.
 Field-installed service valves are open.
 Pressure relief valve is installed in accordance with the installation manual as well as local and national codes and regulations. ۵ Piping in the building and on the roof is properly insulated.
 Covers and guards are in place.